Vilnius Land Bank: Lending

 The default rate was low (just 0.8% or 434,000 rubles in 1890), but increased sharply during economic downturns.
-In early 1890s, due to an agricultural crisis (caused by international trends as well as the Russian famine of 1891–92) and a tariff war with Germany, the default rate increased to 1.9 million rubles in 1895 and 2.9 million rubles or 3.8% in 1898.
+In the early 1890s, due to an agricultural crisis (caused by international trends as well as the Russian famine of 1891–92) and a tariff war with Germany, the default rate increased to 1.9 million rubles in 1895 and 2.9 million rubles or 3.8% in 1898.
 The defaults increased during the Russian Revolution of 1905 and were 4.1 million rubles in 1907.
 The bank offered many forms of relief to the struggling nobles, protecting local Polish landed nobility and attracting ire of Russian regulators.
 Russification policies called for a two-thirds land ownership by Russians and prohibited Catholic gentry and Jews from purchasing land.
 Therefore, there were very few land sales (as nobles could not repurchase the land later on) and auctioning foreclosed land was one of the few ways for Russians to acquire it.
 In 1905–1906, the bank foreclosed and sold a record 55 manors in auctions.

 The share of urban borrowers kept slowly increasing to about 30% of all loans but those were riskier loans.
 The share of loans to merchants, who were mostly Jewish, was particularly low – just 2.2% in 1889 when the average of other banks was 13.5%.
 A big jump in urban loans was seen in 1892 due to the agricultural crisis (from 8 million to 13.4 million).
 These loans helped industrialisation, but were blamed for a construction boom which later resulted in a bust.
 From 1901 to 1907, the bank auctioned 659 urban properties but managed to sell only 452 and suffered 2 million rubles in losses.
 There were no restrictions of Catholic nobles or Jews on acquiring urban properties.
 In 1902, to reign in the perceived abuses, the government limited urban loans to 30% of outstanding loans.
 Despite the losses and regulations, the bank continued to lend to city residents and the outstanding loans amounted to 35.9 million and represented 2,891 properties in 1915.